Rangi42/polishedcrystal/README.md

    * Add Celadon Hotel and the "Chief" house from RBY
    * The Ruins of Alph tile with their surrounding maps
    * Use devamped Town Map graphics from HGSS
+   * Regular Paras is more golden, shiny Paras is more red
    * Match Nidoqueen's shiny palette with Nidoking's regular one
    * Rocket Executives use Team Rocket battle music
    * Show Sylveon during Prof. Oak's intro speech